-Based on the above considerations and conclusions from Project-related groundwater quality modeling, significant impacts to groundwater quality from implementation of the proposed groundwater recharge efforts are not anticipated.
+Based on the above considerations and conclusions from Project-related groundwater quality modeling, as well as the antidegradation analysis and requiring monitoring and reporting, significant impacts to groundwater quality from implementation of the proposed groundwater recharge efforts are not anticipated.

 The proposed septic system/leach field facilities are also not anticipated to result in significant effects to groundwater quality, based on the small-scale nature of the proposed system, the presence of extensive alluvial deposits in the proposed Project site area (which are anticipated to be suitable for septic system operation), and the anticipated lack of shallow groundwater or bedrock (as discussed above and in Section 3.4).
 Due to the preliminary and analytical nature of the described Feasibility Study investigations and design features, however, detailed, site-specific water quality modeling and septic system evaluation would be required to verify the noted conclusions.
 As a result, Project-related impacts related to groundwater quality are considered potentially significant, with mitigation identified below in Section 3.6.4 to address these potential impacts.
 Specifically, this mitigation entails completion of site-specific numerical groundwater quality modeling (including a Title 22 Engineering Report) and a septic system evaluation to evaluate associated potential impacts and, if applicable, to identify associated standard remedial measures.